New Sivas 4 September Stadium

-The New Sivas 4 Eylül Stadium is a stadium in Sivas, Turkey.
+The New Sivas 4 September Stadium (Yeni Sivas 4 Eylül Stadyumu) is a stadium in Sivas, Turkey.
 It opened in 2016 and is the new home of Sivasspor of the Süper Lig.
 The stadium has a capacity of 27,734 spectators, and replaced the club's previous home, 4 Eylül Stadium.
 The new stadium is also known as 4 Eylül Stadium.